Koh Tao Diving Tours

 Description

 Shark Bay is one of Koh Tao’s best known shallow dive and snorkelling locations.
-The sandy bay and seagrass beds provide habitat for several marine species.
+The sandy bay and and corals provide habitat for many marine species.

 Marine Life

-Blacktip reef sharks and green sea turtles are regularly seen here.
+Blacktip reef sharks and green sea turtles are regularly seen here in the shallows.
+Its actually more common to see reef sharks snorkeling here rather than scuba diving.

 Sairee Reef – Koh Tao Dive Site